fairhive-labs/docs/whitepaper/tokenomics/token-distribution.md

 # ⛏ (WIP) Distribution

-In the decentralized space, PoLN emerges as a pivotal protocol, bridging contractors with exciting projects and work.&#x20;
+In the decentralized space, PoLN emerges as a pivotal protocol, bridging contractors with exciting projects and work.

-By fostering an ecosystem where initiators can articulate their visions and fellowships can bring them to life, PoLN stands as a testament to the power of collective wealth creation and distribution.&#x20;
+By fostering an ecosystem where initiators can articulate their visions and fellowships can bring them to life, PoLN stands as a testament to the power of collective wealth creation and distribution.

 Every project or piece of work undertaken fuels this dynamic ecosystem, ensuring value is both created and shared in a transparent, efficient manner.